 They’re mutating, in other words?
 “I didn’t say that,” Professor Croclack replied.

 Mutation or not, this discovery leaves Bitcoin’s crypto-boffins with a dilemma.
-Either their global operations are scaled back, which it’s hoped will lead to the primes returning to their previously inert state; or they continue, meaning more new primes need to be mined to feed the insatiable demands of the online speculators.
+Either their global operations are scaled back, which it’s hoped will lead to the primes returning to their previously inert state, but will probably make their elusive, offshore employers go bust; or they continue, meaning more new primes need to be mined to feed the insatiable demands of the online speculators.

 There are two problems with the latter approach.
 One is that the higher the prime number – and the systems already routinely use ones several hundred digits long – the more processing will be required, so increasing the problem.
 The other is the uncertainty of whether it’s only seven in isolation, or any prime number containing seven, that is affected.
 “That’s a big question,” Professor Croclack admitted.
 “So far, it seems longer numbers behave normally.
 We’ve got a close eye on 11 and 13.
 If they start to blow, we’re into a world of pain.”